rack/rack-test/README.md

 * Use a regular forking workflow
 * Write tests for the new or changed behaviour
 * Provide an explanation/motivation in your commit message / PR message
-* Ensure History.txt is updated
+* Ensure History.md is updated

 ## Releasing